ouripoupko/papers/trustless-web-of-trust.md

 # A Trustless Web-of-Trust &ndash; establishing identity uniqueness

 Ever since the first days of PGP, the notion of a web of trust was always arround &ndash; well what else &ndash; trust.
-The PGP user's guide<sup>[1](#fn1)</sup> define two questions that its web of trust should answer:
+[The PGP user's guide](https://web.pa.msu.edu/reference/pgpdoc1.html) defines two questions that its web of trust should answer:
 1. Does the key actually belong to whom it appears to belong?
 2. Does it belong to someone you can trust to certify other keys?